-Confession per se might be mentioned once in the New Testament, but the necessity of cleansing is mentioned several times other than 1 John.
-In 2 Corinthians 7:1 the apostle Paul warns the Corinthian believers to cleanse themselves from all defilement of flesh and spirit, perfecting holiness in the fear of God.
-Likewise James admonishes his readers to draw near to God and He will draw near to you.
-Cleanse your hands, you sinners; and purify your hearts, you double-minded (James 4:7).
+Confession per se might be mentioned only once in the New Testament, but the necessity of cleansing is mentioned several times other than 1 John.
+In 2 Corinthians 7:1 the apostle Paul warns the Corinthian believers to be cleansed from all defilement of flesh and spirit, perfecting holiness in the fear of God.
+Likewise James admonishes his readers to "draw near to God and He will draw near to you.
+Cleanse your hands, you sinners; and purify your hearts, you double-minded" (James 4:7-8).
 James addresses believers who have fallen into various mental and emotional sins leading to division in the congregation.
 Before these believer-priests can advance, they must first be purified before God.
+The passage that tells how to be cleansed in 1 John 1:9.